rcarmo/steward/README.md

 > Helping you with smaller tasks while Copilot handles the big stuff.

 Steward is a `bun`-based command-line tool that provides a harness for running large language models (LLMs) with a predefined set of tools.

-It is inspired by GitHub Copilot and aims to be an informal test suite for small LLMs to evaluate their ability to perform coding tasks using tools like file reading, searching, executing commands, applying patches, managing todo lists, and fetching web content.
+It is inspired by GitHub Copilot and aims to be an informal test suite for small LLMs (which I have been shoehorning into ARM devices for years now) to evaluate their ability to perform basic scripting tasks using tools like file reading, searching, executing commands, applying patches, managing todo lists, and fetching web content.

 It is designed to be run against OpenAI-compatible models, but is developed using Azure OpenAI endpoints and also includes an "echo" provider for testing purposes.

+It is also, scarily, already able to reproduce itself (`make inception`).

 ## Quick start